TaikiSan21/PAMpal/docs/README.md

 and more details about what exactly is stored here.
 - [Parameter calculation details][standard-calcs] - Details on how the parameters from the included processing functions are calculated
+- [Grouping events by start and end time][time-grouping] - More details on the information required for the CSV file to group your events by start/end time
 - [A guide to getting started with BANTER][banter-guide] (also see the section on exporting data for BANTER in [next steps][next-steps-processing])
 - [Creating custom functions][custom-functions] How to create custom functions